 If your baby's condition will require surgery, a follow-up consultation is arranged for the parents to discuss the upcoming surgery with the cardiothoracic surgery team.
 This team approach allows families to meet the surgeon who will care for their infant and ask additional questions.

-The program's staff is proud of achieving accreditation in fetal echocardiography from the Intersocietal Commission for the Accreditation of Echocardiography Laboratories.
-This accomplishment demonstrates how Cook Children's works hard to provide expert care to our community and we are committed to providing easy access for all patients and their families.
+The program is proud of its continued accreditation status with the Intersocietal Accreditation Commission.
+This accomplishment demonstrates Cook Children's commitment to provide expert care and ease of access for all patients and their families in our community.

 Congenital heart defects can be hereditary.
 If the expectant mother or father has a confirmed or suspected congenital heart defect, we are able to refer them to our Adult Congenital Heart Disease program to be treated as well.